 The Benefits of Feeding Your Dog Carrots

-Carrots are chock-full of important nutrients like vitamin A, which is essential for proper bone growth and powerful immune response.
-They also have antioxidants, which can do everything from fight inflammation to improve your dog’s brain and eye health.
+Carrots are full of important nutrients like vitamin A, which is essential for proper growth, development of the muscles and neurological system, and a powerful immune response.
+They also have antioxidants, which can do everything from fighting inflammation to neutralizing free radicals, but further research is required to confirm the benefits of antioxidants in dogs.

-There’s truth to that adage about how you never see rabbits wearing glasses — carrots are excellent for your dog’s eyesight.
-They’re loaded with beta carotene, lycopene, and lutein, all of which protect your pup’s peepers from the damage that they’d get from free radicals or the sun’s UV-B rays.
+There’s truth to that adage about how you never see rabbits wearing glasses: Carrots are excellent for maintaining healthy eyesight.
+They’re loaded with beta carotene, lycopene, and lutein, all of which may help protect your pup’s peepers, in case of vitamin A deficiency, but further research is required to confirm these benefits in dogs without vitamin deficiencies.

-Your dog can see benefits from carrots even if they don’t swallow them.
+Your dog can see benefits from carrots even if they don’t eat them.
 Their tough texture makes them excellent teething toys, especially if they’re frozen, and they can keep your puppy from gnawing on your couch or shoes (or you).
+Still, supervise your pup during chewing, as some may try to swallow a large chunk, which presents a choking hazard, and frozen carrots can be quite firm and may fracture teeth in some dogs.

-What’s more, gnawing on a carrot can help remove a bit of plaque from your dog’s teeth, giving them a nice little cleaning.
-It’s not enough to replace the daily brushing that they need, but it’s a nice bonus regardless.
+Furthermore, gnawing on a carrot may help remove a bit of plaque from your dog’s teeth, giving them a nice little cleaning.
+It’s not enough to replace the daily brushing that they need, but it’s a nice bonus.

 Are There Any Risks to Giving Your Dog a Carrot?

-Carrots aren’t risky in terms of their nutritional content, although as with anything, your dog could get an upset stomach if they eat too many.
+Carrots aren’t risky in terms of their nutritional content, though as with anything, your dog could get an upset stomach if they eat too many.

 A bigger concern is the choking risk that carrots pose.
 This risk will vary from dog to dog; some will chew the carrots into manageable little pieces, while others will gobble down huge chunks at a time.
-If your pup falls into the latter category, you might want to cut up the carrots for them (but not in round chunks) or cook them so they’re nice and soft.
+If your pup falls into the latter category, you’ll have to cut the carrots for them (but not in round chunks) or cook them so they’re nice and soft.

 You should also be sure to wash the carrots thoroughly before serving them if you’re not going to peel them.
 You want to remove any traces of pesticides, herbicides, or any other chemicals that could be left on them from their time on the farm.